ccew-unibw/ccvi-data/README.md

 The `Dimension` and `Pillar` classes represent the aggregation levels within the CCVI structure, with the top-level `CCVI` class performing the final risk score aggregations.
 Dimension classes aggregate multiple Indicator scores, while Pillar classes aggregate Dimension scores.
 The common logic for these aggregations is provided by the `AggregateScore` base class, which is inherited by the Dimension, Pillar, and CCVI classes.

-Aggregate score classes initialized with a list of their constituent objects (e.g., a list of Indicator instances for a Dimension) and the shared ConfigParser.
+Aggregate score classes are initialized with a list of their constituent objects (e.g., a list of Indicator instances for a Dimension) and the shared ConfigParser.
 They retrieve their specific aggregation parameters from the config and create their own StorageManager, using their composite_id (e.g., CON_level) as output filename.
-Aggregate scores are always in the data pipeline unless the same instance is run twice.
+Aggregate scores are always recalculated in the data pipeline unless the same instance is run twice.

 Similar to indicators, the `run()` method orchestrates the aggregation process: it
 * validates the input components and checks if they have been generated,